Baavlibuch/Memory-Assistant/CONTRIBUTING.md

 * The first step you need to take to be able to contribute to software is to believe in yourself; working on sowtware and coding are actually quite easy.
 * The second step is to create an account on [Github](https://github.com/join?source=header).
 Github is the place where code, resources, backups, etc. are stored and can be played around with.
 * Most of the unfamiliar work can be done by simply using the onscreen buttons on the page so you will barely have to learn anything.
+* To edit a file on your browser, simply click on the edit button (pen) and edit the text.
+Once done, scroll to the bottom of the web page and fill in the message and description.
+Don't forget to press the commit button once you are done.
+Once all this is done, create a pull request.

 ## Translation Guidelines
 * The translation instructions are for non tech savvy people who want to contribute to the project.
 They are written with the assumption that you just want to make a quick contribution using the web browser on your phone.